48302-DiogoJesus/octoflows/_CODE_TODO.md

+- Kill containers faster
+- Keep exexcuting workflows for more than 10 seconds to ensure containers are not killed
 - Kill all containers on shutdown
 - Kill all containers on startup (instead of getting_running_containers)
 - Docker Executors need to receive the docker gateway address and port